 Kids at Lassen Volcanic National Park

 The Junior Ranger Program is the go-to program for families to learn more about Redwood National Park.
 It’s free and takes about two hours to complete.
-My kids love the badges that the park rangers present them after completing their booklets.
+My kids love the badges that the park rangers present them with after they complete their booklets.

 Since a ranger station is located at both entrances, pick up the Junior Ranger booklets at either entrance.
-Complete the activities based on age while exploring the park.
-Lassen Volcanic National Park hands out patches, instead of plastic or wood badges.
+While exploring the park, complete the activities based on age.
+Lassen Volcanic National Park hands out patches instead of plastic or wood badges.

 Additional Junior Ranger Badges